-Post-breakfast hot chocolate at Rudy's Can't Fail Cafe in Oakland while waiting for MOCHA to open for some messy art time.
-Best for 3- to 6-year olds, but toddlers are welcome.
-Closed on Mondays!
+Ride to 12th Street BART in Oakland while waiting for MOCHA to open for some messy art time.
+MOCHA is best for 3- to 6-year olds, but toddlers are welcome.
+Open Wednesday through Saturday.

 Yerba Buena attractions: Children’s Creativity Museum, carousel and adjacent playground.
 Bring food or get burritos inside the Metreon.
-Read about my Children's Creativity Museum experience.
+A total blast for ages five to twelve.

 Head over to San Francisco in the car after traffic dies down and then drive down Lombard Street, the crookedest street in the world.
 Park near the bottom and take the stairs up and down the street.
-Julian and I did this a few years ago, when he was 5 or 6; I let him take a ton of pictures and we made a little book afterward.
+Julian and I did this when he was 5 or 6; I let him take a ton of pictures and we made a little book afterward.

 Geocaching.
 For school-age kids, I want to pick something we are actually doing together, rather than me watching them jump on a trampoline.
 Geocaching is free, and makes luring them to a new nature spot a little easier.
 Best for ages 6+ when a map might have some meaning.